ctiger34/BASIC-EMOTION-DETECTION/README.md

 # Dataset:

-we have used Fer dataset
+we have used Fer2013 dataset

 -fer2013 emotion classification test accuracy: 66%

 # Credits
-This work is done by [this](https://github.com/omar178/Emotion-recognition.git) guy great work we just added small simple things.
+This work is done by [this](https://github.com/omar178/Emotion-recognition.git) guy, great work we just added small simple things.